 Funded by Together for Yes, Anna Rodgers examines the various ways the team had to approach campaigning, including how to appeal to the abstaining male vote, or the ‘it has nothing to do with me’ vote.
 The film makes it clear that this election was a different beast to the Marriage Equality Referendum of 2015.
 They couldn’t sell it on love.

 Telling personal stories was a huge part of the campaign.
-The film recalls spreading awareness through the Facebook page ‘In Her Shoes’ that anonymously shared Irish stories about abortion.
+The film recalls spreading awareness through the Facebook page ‘In Her Shoes’ (a separate campaign created by Erin Darcy) that anonymously shared Irish stories about abortion.
 The film didn’t divulge many of these stories and I’m grateful for it.
 Using personal stories may have helped the campaign but it placed enormous pressure on the storyteller to relive their trauma and the viewer doesn’t need it.

 I did cry a few times, which is a lot given it’s a 52-minute film.
 I cried thinking about Savita, I cried seeing women come through the airport in Repeal jumpers, I cried seeing the poster of Minister for Health, Simon Harris, in a love heart.